-We are proud to announce the return of this class for LATE SUMMER 2020!
+We are proud to announce the return of this class for FALL 2020!
 This is a rare chance to get small-class, individual attention from someone of Bob Garrett's experience & skill.
-Please call or e-mail with questions about the next section: 818-848-7664.
+There is an OPEN EVENT all about Writing for Musical Theater on TH 10/22, 8pm PST.

 Instructor Bob Garrett is uniquely positioned to lead this class, as his career highlights include hit songwriter (Heart, Tina Turner, etc), Motown staff writer, recording artist (A&M records), Broadway star (Grease, Godspell, etc.),vocal coach (Katy Perry, Big Time Crush, cast of Glee, Vanessa Hudgens, Janet Jackson, American Idol, The Voice, etc.)--and contributor to musicals like The Color Purple, Modern Love (Hall & Oates), Stars in Your Eyes (Mark Taper Forum) and more.
 He has written the book and lyrics to SING!, a new contemporary production co-written with 10 top hit writers of the day.
 From the concept to the stage, the songs to the book, and the arc that ties it all together, Bob Garrett understands how to guide you on your unique path toward writing and selling a successful musical.

 Special Guests from previous iterations with Bob Garrett:

 I see great value for someone just beginning on this path, but Is this class for me if I have already been working on my musical?